Starting Nourish Soaps...how it all began.Join me as I take a journey to find out how these soaps started off.

 In 2015 I took a step in a new direction by taking on lines of customized products that I make according to the customer’s specifications.
 I hired an assistant who helped make the basic soap range once a week.
 This allowed me time to focus on developing other products.
 I also started a range of Nourish Detergents; laundry and dishwasher powders.
 Later on I added a multipurpose household cleaner made of 100% coconut oil liquid soap.
 These new products complemented my soaps well and my customers were enthusiastic about them.

 Early 2016 I decided that I needed my Saturdays back and that my business was now established enough for me to ‘retire’ from the Wild Oats Market.
 The Saturday after I resigned from the Market, a plan was proposed that we build a workshop on our property.
 My current forest workshop had reached its limits.
 It was time to design a place that is accessible and spacious enough to accommodate some more growth for Nourish Soaps.
 We handed the plans into the municipality and three weeks later the OK came through.

 Thanks to this new work space, an exciting new chapter has started for Nourish Soaps.
+I’ve added to my soap range and started making body butters, tooth powder and beautiful shampoo.
 All along, my customers have been an incredible source of inspiration and support.
 I love the fact that I can share what I love making with people who love using it!
 I’ve never had a business plan for Nourish Soaps but from the start I’ve held a rock solid belief that these soaps would do well.
 My business is a fluid entity that seems to know where its going.
 I am excited to see where this journey will take me in the future.